21-lessons/21-lessons.github.io/ch4-03-translations.md

 - 🇬🇷 [Chapter I][gr-philosophy], [Chapter II][gr-economics], and [Chapter III][gr-technology] is available in Greek thanks to [nikos].
 - 🇮🇷 [Chapter I, Chapter II, and Chapter III][fa-all] is available in Persian thanks to [Nima].
 - 🇮🇩 [Chapter I][id-philosophy] and [Chapter II][id-economics] is available in Indonesian thanks to [Hazmi Tri Laksono][hazmi]
+- 🇮🇹 Almost [the whole site][it-site], lessons inclueded, is available in Italian thanks to [gabridome]

 <!-- Translations -->
 [es-philosophy]: https://medium.com/@dergigi/ense%C3%B1anzas-filos%C3%B3ficas-de-bitcoin-8ae1357357f9